Oscillatory, non-progressing flows induce directed cell motion

 So far our results for simulations in unbounded flows show that the net propulsion of soft particles in asymmetrically oscillating flows originates from a leading bulk contribution as the particle-wall HI has been neglected.
 This is a good approximation for the case of a small confinement parameter $\chi=d_0/(2w)$.
 In order to address the influence of the walls, we turn towards LBM simulations in the following.
 In Fig.\,\ref{fig_rbc_lbm} the propulsion step per flow period is shown as function of the capillary number for a RBC in bounded Poiseuille flow with $A=4$.
 The results for two different, experimentally common values of $\chi=0.5,0.38$ are displayed.
 For the determination of $\Delta x$, we take the average value covering the range of three flow periods.
 For small $C_1$, $\Delta x$ becomes negative at first, similar to capsules.
 However, the propulsion step changes sign at intermediate values of $C_1$ and then continues to grow monotonically with $C_1$.
 Nevertheless, the magnitude $|\Delta x|$ is larger for $\chi=0.38$ than for $\chi=0.5$ throughout the majority of values of the capillary number in Fig.\,\ref{fig_rbc_lbm}.

-Therefore we conclude that the propulsive effect is reduced, but only quantitatively changed by the hydrodynamic wall-particle interaction.
-Our results are confirmed by recent experiments on RBCs in pulsating flows \cite{private}.
+Therefore we conclude that the propulsive effect is reduced, but only quantitatively changed by the particle-wall HI.
+For a multi-particle simulation we refer to Ref.\ \cite{supplement}.
+Our results are confirmed by recent experiments on RBCs in pulsating flows \cite{krauss}.

 In this work, we identified and described a new propulsion mechanism for soft particles in microchannels.
 In contrast to so-called microfluidic deterministic ratchets \cite{Austin:2009.1,McFaul:2012.1,ParkE:2016.1} it does not rely on asymmetric posts in microchannels for directed particle motion in pulsating flows.
 Rather, time-reversal symmetry is broken by using different forward and backward velocities of an on average non-progressing liquid.
 Since soft particles are deformed and entrained differently in the two flow sections, they are selectively propelled according to their deformability, whereas rigid particles do not move on average.